What Is A Mastiff Dog?

 3. Mastiffs Are Wary Of Strangers

-From the breed standard, a Mastiff SHOULD be
+From the breed standard, the English Mastiff temperament SHOULD be:

 “A combination of grandeur and good nature, courage and docility.
 Dignity, rather than gaiety, is the Mastiff’s correct demeanor.
 Judges should not condone shyness or viciousness.
 Conversely, judges should also beware of putting a premium on showiness”